 - Optimizes costs;

 Perhaps, the most important benefits of fleet management software are improvements in budgeting, data analysis, and cost estimating.
 Plus, such systems eliminate guesswork and the need to resort to outdated spreadsheets to make calculations.

 Multiple vendors in the industry provide the opportunity to extract data from fuel cards and mobile applications that drivers use.
 Further on, it's possible to go into logs, and International Fuel Tax Agreement (IFTA) reports.
 That approach allows improving operational efficiency and controlling fuel costs.
 Of course, you won't get detailed insights, but still, this method is valid, especially for small fleets with limited budgets.

 An electronic logging device (or an ELD) is a device that allows tracking hours of service (HOS).
 This method provides driver behavior reports but not online.
 Instead, such devices transfer data to a USB so you can check it for a certain period of time.

 ELD paired with telematics

-This method represents a combination of hardware and software.
+This method requires a combination of both hardware and software.
 The major advantage of telematics-powered infrastructure is that you can collect data in real-time.
 Plus, you'll receive alerts and set up predictive maintenance, not to mention that this approach provides vast opportunities for further customization.